 8.1 Licenses, Issuance, Qualifications.
 The Commission shall have exclusive jurisdiction to establish classes of licenses relevant to the Tribe's Class III gaming.
-All employees, agents, management contractors or other contractors who have access to cash, tokens or chips, machine components, or other gaming supplies or equipment or who have management responsibilities, security or surveillance responsibilities, or accounting responsibilities, shall be licensed by the Commission.
+All employees, agents, management contractors or other contractors who have access to cash, tokens or chips, machine components, or other gaming supplies or equipment or who have management responsibilities, security or surveillance responsibilities, or accounting responsibilities, shall have a license issued by the Commission.